Package 'slca'

 method

-estimation method for bootstrapping.
+a character string specifying the estimation method for bootstrapping.

 plot